ycechungAI/goose/documentation/docs/getting-started/using-extensions.md

 goose session --with-remote-extension "{extension URL}" --with-remote-extension "{another extension URL}"
 ```

-For example, to start a session with a remote extension running on localhost on port 8080, you'd run:
+For example, to start a session with a remote extension over SSE running on localhost on port 8080, you'd run:

 ```bash
 goose session --with-remote-extension "http://localhost:8080/sse"